nathan-limjw/remote-work-health-analysis/README.md

 **- Prevalence of Physical Health Issues:** Evaluating the physical health repercussions of employees across different work modes and industries.

-**Burnout Rate Analysis** Identifying which regions experience the highest burnout rate across differing work arrangments.
+**- Burnout Rate Analysis:** Identifying which regions experience the highest burnout rate across differing work arrangments.

-**Work-Life Balance** Exploring how different categories of working hours influences the work-life balance of an employee with regards to their work arrangement.
+**- Work-Life Balance:** Exploring how different categories of working hours influence the work-life balance of an employee with regards to their work arrangement.

-**Degree of Social Isolation:**  Assessing the relationship between work arrangements and levels of social isolation, especially in extended remote setups.
+**- Degree of Social Isolation:**  Assessing the relationship between work arrangements and levels of social isolation, especially in extended remote setups.

 ## Data Structure Overview